-Check-In: Monday, July 22, 4 to 8 p.m.
+Check-In: Monday, July 21, 4 to 8 p.m.

-Conference Judging: Wednesday, July 24, 9 a.m.
+Conference Judging: Wednesday, July 23, 9 a.m.
 General Projects Building

 Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
 Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display.
+All displays should be comprised of non-living specimens properly prepared for display.
+Rules for pinning and labeling insects are available at the following site: https://extension.entm.purdue.edu/401Book/default.php?page=home.
+Projects focused on Arachnids (Spiders) should be displayed in Nature: Natural Resources & Outdoor Adventures in the Exploring Your Environment (50257a or 50257b) class.

-Entomology 1 (SF 50183)
+Entomology 1 (SF 50183) Teaming With Insects 1 - Required